hid4net/vscode-hyhdl/README.md

 # 1. About this Extension
-Generate the code of instantiation and testbench, the documentation of the module
+Generate the code of instantiation or testbench, the documentation of the module

 ## 1.1.
 Features
 - Instantiation and Testbench generation